 Kramer v.
 City of Lake Oswego, No. CV12100913 (Clackamas Cnty.
 Cir.
 Ct.)

-David and Nadia currently are preparing for a phase-two trial in this public trust case arising from the City of Lake Oswego’s residents-only access restriction to the waters of Oswego Lake.
+In 2023 and 2024, Nadia and David took the lead in a two-phase trial of a public trust case arising from the City of Lake Oswego’s residents-only access restriction to the waters of Oswego Lake.
 On remand from the Oregon Supreme Court, the phase-one bench trial, which concluded in March 2022, addressed whether Oswego Lake was navigable at statehood.
-The phrase-two trial, for which the circuit court will empanel an advisory jury, will address the lawfulness of the City’s restriction on access to the public trust waters.